larsiusprime/polymod/README.md

 data/doSomething.txt
 ```

+The default asset path is the top-level "data" folder in your assets library, and the file extension it looks for is ".txt".
+You can change this by modifying the public static variables in `polymod.hscript.HScriptConfig`.
+Be sure to do this *before* instantiating any class that implements `polymod.hscript.HScriptable`!

-(Right now the asset path is hardcoded to the "data" folder, no namespacing prefixes are applied, and the file extension it looks for is ".txt".
-We plan on making all of these more flexible in the future.)
+**NOTE:** _as of right now, no namespacing prefixes are applied, and the file extension it looks for is ".txt".
+We plan on making these configurable in the near future._

 When you do all of the above steps, "doSomething.txt" will be parsed during `MyClass`'s constructor, and when `MyClass.doSomething()` is run, the parsed hscript representation of `doSomething.txt` will be executed.